zaftnotameni/creatania/README.md

 - Mana Condenser (SU -> corrupted inert mana blocks, requires SU)
 - Mana Generator (purified inert mana fluid -> botania mana, requires SU)

+### Food?

+- Mana gel is a mysterious item, it is said to provide great benefits when eaten, but seems like the way to acquire it has been lost.
+Maybe there is a secret?

 ### Fluids

 - Inert mana fluid: a fluid version of mana, can be used for transportation in pipes/trains but must go through another machine to become botania mana.
+- Molten metals: Botania, Create, and Vanilla metals are given a molten form (not utilized at the moment)

+### Flowers

+- Blazunia: functional flower, consumes mana, lights up blaze burners in a radius.

 ### Blocks

 - Purified Inert Mana block: can be melted to inert mana fluid using a superheated mixer.
-- Corrupted Inert Mana block: can be purified via pure daisy to become a purified inert mana block
+- Corrupted Inert Mana block: can be purified via pure daisy to become a purified inert mana block.
+- Real Mana block: requires infusing lots of mana into a inert mana block.

 ### Mechanics